Jack Frost may be nipping at your nose this winter, but is he causing mayhem to your skin too?

 5. Skip hot showers and baths

-A hot shower or bath may feel comforting after a cold winter’s day, but it can lead to dry, itchy skin afterward.
-Aim for warm and short showers to prevent extra drying of the skin.
+A long, hot shower or bath may feel comforting after a cold winter’s day, but it can lead to dry, itchy skin afterward.
+Aim for warm water and short showers to prevent extra drying of the skin.
 And remember to pat dry and moisturize afterward.

 6. Use a humidifier